 The Superbike World Championship returned to the track in 2009 and remains a popular feature of Imola’s annual schedule.
 Formula 1 returned to Imola after a 14-year absence amid the coronavirus pandemic in 2020.
 It has remained on the calendar since, though the 2023 Emilia Romagna Grand Prix was called off due to flooding in the local area.
 The circuit recently signed a new longer-term contract to remain on the schedule until at least 2025.

 Upcoming Events at Imola

-- Check the circuit website for up to date information on upcoming events.
+- Check the Imola website for more upcoming events.

 How to get there

 Located next to the historic town of Imola in northwest Italy, the Imola circuit has good air, road and public transport connections to Europe and beyond.